-Our providers and staff include Board Certified Medical Doctors (Family Medicine and Sports Medicine), Nurse Practitioners, registered medical assistants, x-ray and lab technicians.
+Our providers and staff include a Physician Assistant, Nurse Practitioners, registered medical assistants, x-ray and lab technicians.
 We are in network with all major insurance plans, including Medicaid and Medicare.
 We also accept the WKU Student Health Insurance plan (https://wku.myahpcare.com/).
 If there is an out-of-network patient responsibility, the self-pay discount fee schedule can be used.